I mean, we're not used to running the grill when it's 95 degrees.

 We no longer have seniority and tenure.

-We can instead put the best in the brightest in the US.
+We can instead put the best and the brightest information.

 If you need to get rid of somebody, you can keep those with less seniority.